-The Portfolio's current prospectus fee table shows the Portfolio's total annual operating expense ratios as 0.83% and 1.08% for Class A and Class B shares, respectively.
-Contractual fee waivers and/or expense reimbursements limit the Portfolio's annual operating expense ratios to 0.82% and 1.07% for Class A and Class B shares, respectively.
+The Portfolio's current prospectus fee table shows the Portfolio's total annual operating expense ratios as 1.04% and 1.29% for Class A and Class B shares, respectively, gross of any fee waivers or expense reimbursements.
+Contractual fee waivers and/or expense reimbursements limit the Portfolio's annual operating expense ratios to 0.99% and 1.24% for Class A and Class B shares, respectively.
 These waivers/reimbursements may not be terminated before May 1, 2021, and may be extended by the Adviser for additional one-year terms.
 Absent reimbursements or waivers, performance would have been lower.
 The Financial Highlights section of this report sets forth expense ratio data for the current reporting period; the expense ratios shown above may differ from the expense ratios in the Financial Highlights section since they are based on different time periods.